 Sexual Exploitation of Juveniles in Illinois.
 Staff applied for a grant through the Office of Juvenile Justice and Delinquency Prevention to support research on the commercial sexual exploitation of juveniles in Illinois.
 The research would consist of an analysis of arrest records, and surveying and convening focus groups involving professionals who work with prostituted juveniles, in order to develop a better understanding of the scope of juvenile commercial sexual exploitation in Illinois.
+Awards will be announced in September 2006.

 Train the Trainer on Elder Abuse.
-Staff are working with the Chicago Department on Aging and the Chicago Police Department to support their application for funding to increase training of police officers about elder abuse.
+Staff is working with the Chicago Department on Aging and the Chicago Police Department to support their application for funding to increase training of police officers about elder abuse.
 ICJIA is offering our Breeze capabilities to assist with the sustainability of the project.

-V. ONGOING STAFF DEVELOPMENT/TRAINING
+V. CONTINUING STAFF DEVELOPMENT and TRAINING

-- Staff continue to conduct and/or take part in a variety of staff development and training programs and projects.
+- Staff continues to conduct and/or take part in a variety of staff development and training programs and projects.
 These include: (a) observations/site visits to several key criminal justice agencies; (b) peer review process for project development and pre-publication; (c) partnerships with the academic community; (d) training classes including basic SPSS use and the use of mapping software. - Several R&A staff are actively pursuing advanced academic degrees in graduate programs and post-graduate programs.
 Some also serve as adjunct faculty in criminal justice and other social science programs.